cparmet/pandas-checks/README.md

 ## Customizing results

-You can use Pandas Vet methods like the regular Pandas methods.
+You can use Pandas Checks methods like the regular Pandas methods.
 They accept the same arguments.
 For example, you can pass:
 * `.check.head(7)`
 * `.check.value_counts(column="species", dropna=False, normalize=True)`
 * `.check.plot(kind="scatter", x="sepal_width", y="sepal_length")`.

-In addition, most Pandas Vet methods accept 3 additional arguments:
+In addition, most Pandas Checks methods accept 3 additional arguments:
 1. `check_name`: text to display before the result of the check
 2. `fn`: a lambda function that modifies the data displayed by the check
 3. `subset`: limit a check to certain columns